eshaz/mse-audio-wrapper/README.md

  * [**API**](#isobmffaudio)
    * [**ISOBMFFAudioWrapper**](#ISOBMFFAudioWrapper)
-     * Takes in audio (MP3, AAC, or OGG Flac) and outputs fragmented ISOBMFF
+     * Takes in audio (MP3, AAC, OGG Flac, or OGG Opus) and outputs fragmented ISOBMFF
  * [**Demo**](#demo)
    * React application that demonstrates ISOBMFFAudioWrapper being used to support the MediaSource Extensions API with `icecast-metadata-js`
    * Checkout the demo [here](https://eshaz.github.io/icecast-metadata-js/)!